An Lushan rebellion: Aftermath

 The end of the rebellion was a long process of rebuilding and recovery.
 Due to the Imperial Court's weakened condition, other disturbances flared up.
-The Tibetan Empire under Trisong Detsän, taking advantage of the Tang's weakness, proceeded to briefly capture Chang'an on 18 November 763 before conquering much of Tang's territories in Central Asia.
+The Tibetan Empire under Trisong Detsän, taking advantage of the Tang's weakness, proceeded to briefly capture Chang'an on 18 November 763 before conquering much of the western half of Tang territories.
 In 765, Pugu Huai'en, allied with Uyghur and Tibetan forces launched another siege on Chang'an.

 Furthermore, Yan generals who had surrendered to Tang were allowed by Emperor Daizong to retain as independent military governors (Jiedushi), this began an era of warlordism that plagued Tang for the rest of the dynasty.

 In 781, The Circuits of Shannan East, Chengde, Weibo and Zhiqing rose up against Tang court in what was called the Four Garrisons Rebellion (四鎮之亂).
 In 782, a Tang general-governor of Huaxi-Cicuit, Li Xilie also rebelled in 782 and proclaimed as the Emperor of Chu.
 In 783, the Jingyuan mutiny forced the Emperor Dezong to flee Chang'an.
 Zhu Ci, the jiedushi of Lulong, captured the city and declared himself emperor of a new state of Qin (later changed to Han).
 In 784, Zhu Ci was defeated and killed.